-Understanding the volume of coach travel (irregular services or visits) into and around GM, and knowledge of the economic benefits they bring is an important aspect of considering the impact of the Clean Air Zone.
+CPT does not believe that Sheffield City Council has sufficient data to assess the volume of coach travel (irregular services or visits) into and around Sheffield, or sufficient knowledge of the economic benefits they bring.
 Again, the Government's own Air Quality Plan makes specific reference to regional coach operators and the benefits they can offer in reducing congestion and associated emissions.

 The additional cost to passengers using coaches for non-essential trips (such as theatre, sporting, tourist and event trips) has the potential to make such trips unviable when considering a premium caused by using a Euro VI coach or paying the daily modelled charge.
-This has the potential to damage the economic benefits coaches and coach passengers bring to GM whilst increasing the use of the private car.
+This has the potential to damage the economic benefits coaches and coach passengers bring to Sheffield whilst increasing the use of the private car.